Home » Latest Articles » CAASM Use Case #5 – Finding unmanaged devices

 It’s like finding Waldo, if Waldo was a potential security risk!

-Once we have CAASMCyber Asset Attack Surface Management (CAASM) focuses on man… set up (remember, SJULTRA offers a free 30-day trial), we can start hunting those elusive unmanaged devices on the network.
+Once we have CAASMCyber Asset Attack Surface Management (CAASM) focuses on man… More set up (remember, SJULTRA offers a free 30-day trial), we can start hunting those elusive unmanaged devices on the network.

 Show me all devices that aren't managed by any security agent or management solution.